AIR-DISCOVER/INT2/README.md

 213250706-010213264206.pickle
 ```

-multiple XML files, visualization images, and videos with a length of 9.1 seconds will be saved by default in the
+multiple xml format files, visualization images, and videos with a length of 9.1 seconds will be saved by default in the
  ```output/visualization``` folder

 ## Calculate Collision